Introduction to Our Montana Float Fishing Trips

 Early Autumn Float Trips: September on into early October is transition time.
 On warm, sunny days the fish often still prefer grasshoppers to anything else, while when it’s cold and wet the fall aquatic insect hatches are heavy and the riffles and pools fill with trout eating Blue-winged Olives and Drake Mackerals.
 Crowds begin to disappear as the weather cools, and we can often meet a bit later in the morning, because the trout start keeping banker’s hours.
 We love floating the Yellowstone River in early autumn, as well as the Stillwater River in years when it’s still high enough for the raft to scrape down over the rocks.
 Early fall is typically the most beginner-friendly period to float, though the eager mountain whitefish often eat beginners’ flies before the trout do.
 Still want to get out early?
 This is prime time for our walk-float combo trips.
 It’s also a great time for private lake trips.

 Late Autumn Float Trips: Late autumn float trips from are for die-hard anglers.
 While dry fly fishing is still good for a few hours in early afternoon, the focus shifts to pursuing large trout with nymphs and streamers.
 These can be either brown trout on their spawning runs or rainbow and cutthroat trout fattening up for winter.
 The fishing can be tough, with both the weather and the fish refusing to cooperate, but the rewards are worth it: the biggest trout of the year usually get caught in late fall.
-The same holds true on power boat trips and private lake trips as well.
-Our top float trip destinations in late autumn are the Yellowstone and Lower Madison Rivers, but we sometimes hit up a few “shoot for the moon” fisheries that we don’t fish much earlier in the year, like the Jefferson and Missouri near Canyon Ferry Reservoir.
+The same holds true on private lake trips as well.
+Our top float trip destinations in late autumn are the Yellowstone and Lower Madison Rivers every year and the Stillwater River when it remains high enough to float this late in the season, most commonly in wet years, but we sometimes hit up a few “shoot for the moon” fisheries that we don’t fish much earlier in the year, like the Jefferson and Missouri near Canyon Ferry Reservoir.